howtoseries/consul-demo/README.md

 So you know the SERVICE REGISTRY LAYER, but there are more LAYERS, remember?

 The LOAD BALANCER LAYER is not only registering itself in Consul, it's reading info from the registry too!
 The scenario is that NGINX is a reverse proxy for APP1.
-So there's an application (consul-template) that constantly reads thata from Consul and, if there are any changes, it recreates NGINX's config file and reloads the daemon.
+So there's an application (consul-template) that constantly reads data from Consul and, if there are any changes, it recreates NGINX's config file and reloads the daemon.
 NICE!

 ## How can you play with the demo